BrandonCurry1225/Brandon_Portfolio/README.md

 * Used the Visual Studio IDE for writing the project's code and for testing.

  # [Project 3: Smart Digital Home System with C++](https://github.com/BrandonCurry1225/DigitalHomeSystem)
+* The Smart Digital Home (DH) System is a small program written in C++ to help perform basic functions within the common household.
+* The system performs basic functions utilizing Object-Oriented Programming for lighting controls and scheduling, temperature sensor readings, and component tracking.
 *

 # [Project 4: Heart Failure Predictor: Project Overview](https://github.com/BrandonCurry1225/Heart-Failure-Prediction-Model/blob/main/HeartFailurePredictionModel.pdf)